Home » About Us » Staff

 Operations Manager

 Chris Niebling joined PBI in June 2010 as the Operations Manager.
-Chris manages human resources, office technology, accounts payable, and day-to-day operations.
-Previously, he was an IT Consultant for Mindspire Technologies, and the office services manager for Widmeyer Communications.
-He holds a B.A. in Theater and minor in History from Oberlin College.
-Chris also moonlights as an actor, director, and fight choreographer at various theaters in the Washington/Baltimore region.
+He manages human resources, office technology, and day-to-day operations.
+Previously he was an IT Consultant for Mindspire Technologies, and the Office Services Manager for Widmeyer Communications.

 Director of Development